Ferenc Kazinczy: Inspector of education (1785–1790)

-One of the most difficult time of his life came as Kazinczy became so seriously ill that on May 31, 1789 he had abandoned his life.
-In Kassa people already talked about his death.
+One of the most difficult times of his life came as Kazinczy became so seriously ill that on May 31, 1789, he abandoned his life.
+In Kassa, people already talked about his death.
 But he suddenly got better and quickly recovered.

-In November 1789 Kazinczy established his own periodical and titled it Orpheus after his own Freemason name.
-During its operation between 1789 and 1792 only 8 numbers were published in 2 volumes.
+In November 1789, Kazinczy established his own periodical and titled it Orpheus after his own Freemason name.
+During its operation between 1789 and 1792, only 8 numbers were published in 2 volumes.
 He wrote his essays under the name Vince Széphalmy.
 Kazinczy faced two problems that threatened the existence of his journal and led to its closure.
-Firstly beside his aim to improve the Hungarian language on a perfect level he also popularised the ideas of Voltaire and other Freemason philosophers.
+Firstly, besides his aim to improve the Hungarian language to a perfect level he also popularised the ideas of Voltaire and other Freemason philosophers.
 Secondly, his Orpheus was not so popular as the Magyar Museum and was financially unsustainable in the long run.
 Two years after the Orpheus, the Magyar Museum also ceased in 1794 because of its editors were accused being members of the Jacobin movement of Ignác Martinovics.

 The Holy Crown was brought to Hungary in 1790.
 Kazinczy was a member of the Crown Guard.
 In the crown's room, as a member of the Honor Guard of Abaúj County, he translated Friedrich Ludwig Schröder's Hamlet and wrote his letter to László Prónay, Ispán of Csanád, in which he spoke in favor of Hungarian acting.
-He went to Kassa, and later to Buda when the efforts of Hungarian acting intensified there.
-Between September and October in 1790 he started to organize with the help of Pál Ráday the acting in Buda in Hungarian language.
+He went to Kassa, and later to Buda, when the efforts of Hungarian acting intensified there.
+Between September and October in 1790, he started to organize with the help of Pál Ráday the acting in Buda in the Hungarian language.
 However, he had to travel home due to his official affairs.